digitalmediabremen/BlinkSenseMove/README.md

 6) 7-Segment-Display
 7) Add-On-Interface for stuff like Encoders or Analogsticks and similiar stuff.
 8) motor board *only* ( H-bridge+mosfet, stepper-driver, PWM for high-current/loads )
+9) Making the wiring Modular
+10) Mic- and Piezoamp, maybe also a switchable direct out to Felix Audio out.